How are we doing?

 Use our advance booking engine to compare prices with our wide selection of car hire providers.
 Then simply pick up at the Alamo, Avis, Budget, Europcar, Enterprise, National or Sixt desk in arrivals.

 You can find car rental desks, and return locations, on our airport maps – just use the links higher up this page.

 Heathrow Airport is 15 miles west of central London.
 The most direct routes start with the eastbound M4 motorway – use our Journey Planner for directions to your destination.

 You should allow at least an hour for driving from Heathrow to London, and more at peak times.

 Renting a car is a great way to see Britain, and Heathrow is ideally situated to help you on your way.
-If you're used to driving in a different country, remember to drive your rental car on the left.
+If you're used to driving in a different country, remember to drive your hire car on the left!

 As a general rule, roads with numbers begining 'M1' or 'A1' go north or north-east; 'M2' or 'A2' south-east; 'M3' or 'A3' south-west; and 'M4' or 'A4' west and north-west.
 Use our Journey Planner to get a detailed route from Heathrow to your destination.

 Throughout the UK, the following speed limits apply for cars unless there are signs showing otherwise:

 The airport site is circled by four perimeter roads (north, east, south and west).
 Other roads within the airport have names beginning with 'N', 'E', 'S' and 'W' to help get you oriented.

 After completing formalities with your car rental operator in arrivals, you'll usually be taken to your vehicle by one of the operator's transfer buses.
 These call at the bus stops on each terminal forecourt.